Sorting in Data Structure: Categories & Types [With Examples]

 Sorting makes life easier.
 Explore our data science courses to learn more about data science algorithms.
 Check out now!

 Sorting in data structure is fundamental because it directly impacts the performance of search and indexing operations.
 In a sorted dataset, algorithms like binary search can be applied, reducing search time complexity from O(n) to O(log n).
-Sorting is also essential for efficient data processing in areas like ranking, priority-based retrieval, and merging data.
+Sorting in data structure is also essential for efficient data processing in areas like ranking, priority-based retrieval, and merging data.

 Checkout: Types of Binary Tree